randy-girard/app_perf/README.md

 ##### TODO: Add examples of how to submit data.

-## Contributing to the App Perf Ruby Agent
+## Contributing to the App Perf RPM or Agent

-Clone the github project at https://github.com/randy-girard/app_perf_rpm somewhere locally, then run the following command to force bundler to look at that specific path:
+Clone the github project at https://github.com/randy-girard/app_perf_rpm or https://github.com/randy-girard/app_perf_agent somewhere locally, then run the following command for the RPM to force bundler to look at that specific path:

 ```
 bundle config local.app_perf_rpm /path/to/local/app_perf_rpm